satoshun/gog/README.md

-# go-git
+# gog

-this is tools for used convenience git like go. i called go-git.
+this is tools for used convenience git like go. i called gog.

 ## Description

-Go have special direcotry structure. i love it so other languages want to use it. go-git achieve it.
+Go have special direcotry structure. i love it so other languages want to use it. gog achieve it.

 ## install